-In 2016 the Court decided to employ a team of consultants led by Tom Emerson of 6a architects to produce plans to conserve and maintain Skinners' Hall.
+In 2016 the Court decided to employ a team of consultants led by Professor Tom Emerson of 6a architects to produce plans to conserve and maintain Skinners' Hall.
+The Court signed off the final design at their meeting on the 27th January 2021; they were given a presentation by Professor Emerson.

 The tender for the work was written by the Clerk and is described here.
 His vision for the future of this project, which was presented at an event in the Hall on the 6th November 2017, is summarised here.